 The National Institute of Oceanography and Applied Geophysics - OGS is a public research Institute funded by the Italian Ministry of Education, University and Research (MIUR), which acts internationally in the fields of Earth and Marine Sciences, Oceanography, Geophysics and Seismology.
 The Institute aims at safeguarding and enhancing the environmental and natural resources and focuses its efforts on evaluating and preventing geological, environmental and climatic risks, and spreading the scientific culture and knowledge.
 OGS has four premises located in the Friuli Venezia Giulia Region (North-Eastern Italy) and one on Panarea Island.
-It’s structured under four main Departments:
+It’s structured under 2 Sections and 2 Scientific Research Centres:

 - Oceanography - OCE;